valbellix/datastrucs/README.md

 ```

 # Disclaimer
 This code is likely to be very buggy so use it at your own risk.
+I am Italian, it means that English is not my primary language, descriptions and docs could be *buggy* as well :-P so please be kind.

 # License
 This work is under MIT License, if you wonder *why*, my answer is and it will always be *why not?*